BadMojoVeryBad/phaser-node-framework/README.md

 Assets can be `.png` files for images, `.ogg` files for audio, and `.json` filed for tiled map editor maps.
 There is also a special case where if you pass two paths to the `registerAsset()` method, it will load the asset as a texture atlas.

 ### Controls
-Controls are annoying to configure, so this framework has an abstraction for to.
+Controls are annoying to configure, so this framework has an abstraction for that.
 To register a control, call the `registerControl()` method:

 ``` ts
 ...